Nov 14, 2022 France

 From open elevation data to valuable surface water analyses

-In 2021, the French government decided to launched an impressive initiative to start collecting high-density nationwide LIDAR data.
+In 2021, the French government decided to launch an impressive initiative to start collecting high-density nationwide LIDAR data.
 The data will be continuously collected and processed until the end of 2025, coordinated by The National Institute for Geographic and Forest Information (IGN).

 Simultaneously with announcing the new program, the government also released the present nationwide elevation data, called the RGE ALTI (R) dataset, as open data.
 This model is based on LIDAR data in approximately one third of the country, describing terrain in 1 meter resolution.
 In the remaining areas, elevation data is based on photogrammetry (with varying levels of detail).